Mehul-420/IPL-DataAnalysis-Using-Spark/Readme.md

 - JDK
 - Spark
 - Anaconda

-#For online implementaion
+### For Online Implementation

 - Databricks
-- AWS S3 Bucket (for storage of Datasets(can also store dataset in Databrics ))
+- AWS S3 Bucket (for storage of datasets; can also store dataset in Databricks)

 ## How to Run